dsyer/azure-custom-handler/README.md

 # Azure Functions custom handler in Java

-The samples available in this folder demonstrate how to implement a [custom handler](https://docs.microsoft.com/azure/azure-functions/functions-custom-handlers) in Java.
+The sample in this folder demonstrates how to implement a [custom handler](https://docs.microsoft.com/azure/azure-functions/functions-custom-handlers) in Java.
+The code is adapted and simplified from a [Microsoft sample](https://github.com/Azure-Samples/functions-custom-handlers), with the addition of a `Dockerfile` (strangely missing in the original sample) and some configuration for building a GraalVM Native Image.

 Example functions featured in this repo include: